snowsoft/laravel-modules/README.md

 - [Auto Scan Vendor Directory](#auto-scan-vendor-directory)
 - [Publishing Modules](#publishing-modules)

 `llama-laravel/modules` is a laravel package which created to manage your large laravel app using modules.
 Module is like a laravel package, it has some views, controllers or models.

 This package is supported and tested in Laravel 5.

-This package is a re-published, re-organised and maintained version of [pingpong/modules](https://github.com/pingpong-labs/modules), which isn't maintained anymore.
-This package is used in [AsgardCMS](https://asgardcms.com/).

-With one big added bonus that the original package didn't have: **tests**.

-Find out why you should use this package in the article: [Writing modular applications with laravel-modules](https://nicolaswidart.com/blog/writing-modular-applications-with-laravel-modules).
+This package was inspired by [nwidart/laravel-modules](https://github.com/nWidart/laravel-modules).

 ## Upgrade Guide